Nonlinear Closure Relations Theory for Transport Processes in Non-Equilibrium Systems: Introduction

-In section \ref{isoef}, we introduce a non-Riemannian space whose geometry is constructed in such a way that \begin{description} \item {\it {\bf A.} The theorems valid when a generic thermodynamic system relaxes out of equilibrium are satisfied}; \item {\it {\bf B.} The nonlinear closure equations are covariant under the thermodynamic coordinate transformations (TCT)}. \end{description} We shall see that the properties of geometry do not depend on the shortest paths but upon {\it a particular expression of the affine connection}.
+In section \ref{isoef}, we introduce a non-Riemannian space whose geometry is constructed in such a way that \begin{description} \item {\it {\bf A.} The theorems, valid when a generic thermodynamic system relaxes out of equilibrium, are satisfied}; \item {\it {\bf B.} The nonlinear closure equations are covariant under the thermodynamic coordinate transformations (TCT)}. \end{description} We shall see that the properties of geometry do not depend on the shortest paths but upon {\it a particular expression of the affine connection}.
 Our geometry is then of {\it affine type} and not of projective type.
-At the end of section \ref{isoef} we derive the nonlinear closure equations through an appropriate mathematical formalism: the {\it iso-entropic formalism}.
+At the end of section \ref{isoef}, we derive the nonlinear closure equations through an appropriate mathematical formalism: the {\it entropy (production)-covariant formalism} (in the sequel, the {\it entropy-covariant formalism}).
 This formalism allows to respect the De Donder-Prigogine statement.
 New geometrical objects like {\it thermodynamic covariant differentiation} or the {\it thermodynamic curvature} are also introduced.
 We shall see that under the weak-field approximation and when $\sigma\gg 1$, but only in these limits, the new nonlinear closure equations reduce to the ones obtained in refs \cite{sonnino}.
 So that, all results found in refs \cite{sonnino3}, for magnetically confined plasmas, and in refs \cite{sonnino4}, for the nonlinear thermoelectric effect and the unimolecular triangular reaction, remain valid.
-In section \ref{ttse} it is shown that this formalism is able to verify the thermodynamic theorems (in particular, the Universal Criterion of Evolution) for systems relaxing out of the Onsager region.
+In section \ref{ttse} we show that this formalism is able to verify the thermodynamic theorems (in particular, the Universal Criterion of Evolution) for systems relaxing out of the Onsager region.
 Mathematical details and demonstrations of the theorems are reported in the annexes.

+It should be noted that, geometrical formalisms have been applied for treating topics different to the transport closure theory, such as the use of the matrix of the second derivatives of the entropy as a metric tensor in the analysis of fluctuations (see, for example, \cite{ruppeiner}) and the use of symplectic geometries in the analysis of nonlinear evolution equations of dynamical systems \cite{grmela}.

 0.2truecm